exdx/dcp/README.md

 ------------------
 **Q**: Is dcp supported on Windows?

-**A**: Windows support is being tracked in [#14](https://github.com/exdx/dcp/issues/14).
-Outside of changing the socket paths, there may not be any other work required to support Windows.
+**A**: Yes, dcp  is supported on Windows.
+Windows support is experimental, as there is no CI coverage, but it should work with the default Docker Desktop.

 ------------------
 **Q**: I would like to inspect image labels to figure out where in the filesystem I should copy from.
 Does dcp have an `inspect` command to list image labels?

 **A**: Listing an image's labels can be done easily using the underlying container runtime.
 For example, run `docker image inspect <image-id> | grep Labels` to see labels attached to an image.
 From there, dcp can be used to copy files from the container filesystem.

 ## Testing